Mayuravarsha/Data-Science-SDS--Project-/README.md

 # Data-Science-Project-
-This was my data science project in PES University during my 3rd semester.
+This was my data science(SDS) project in PES University during my 3rd semester.